top of page

 Flexibility Required: Although every effort has been made to make this trip run as smoothly as possible, road conditions, weather or other circumstances beyond our control may necessitate a change in plans.

 Lodging: Our hotels are not luxurious, but these mid-range hotels are comfortable and immediately adjacent to cultural, historic or natural attractions.
-The Seacacar Cañon Natural Reserve is located adjacent to a remote Mayan village with no electricity.
+The Seacacar Cañon Natural Reserve is located adjacent to a remote Mayan village with no electricity nor plumbing.
+Almost all of the local people are subsistence farmers who live in poverty or extreme poverty.
 We have limited solar power in the Jungle Lodge and in our intermediate school.
+WIFI is now available at the lodge.
 While every effort has been made to make the lodge rooms as comfortable as possible, they are rustic and immediately adjacent to the natural environment.
 Shared bathrooms have flush toilets and cool water showers.
-Consider your own health, fitness and expectations carefully before paying your deposit.
+We do have some rooms with private bathrooms, but warm water is not available.
+We will construct one shared bathroom with solar generated warm water.
+Consider your own health, fitness and expectations carefully before making your deposit via a donation to the Guatemala Tomorrow Fund.

 Travel: When traveling on paved highways, we travel by mini-bus.
-We will also use covered motorized boats while traveling on the Rio Dulce and Lake Izabal.
-The access to the Boquerón Cañon Project is a 30-minute drive on a rough and steep road.
+The access to Seacacar is a 30-minute drive on a rough and steep road.
 We often use double cab four wheel drive pick ups, but guests may be standing and holding rails on an open flatbed truck for this segment of our journey.

 Access to Medical Care: While we will never be further than an hour’s drive from local medical clinics, Guatemala City has the nearest advanced medical care.
 There are small airports in Rio Dulce, El Estor and other communities along our route.
 International airports are located in Flores, Belize City and Guatemala City.